Sex Therapy: The Session: Background

+Thicke also described Sex Therapy as a more direct exploration of the sensual themes that had characterized his music throughout his career.
+He noted that listeners had frequently characterized his music as suitable for romance and intimacy, and said the album's title deliberately embraced that reputation.
+The project combined this sensual focus with Thicke's longstanding influences from soul and R&B and his desire to incorporate more of his hip-hop background, citing artists including Run-DMC, N.W.A., the Notorious B.I.G., Tupac Shakur, and Jay-Z. He further characterized the album as a departure from the introspective and melancholic material of his earlier releases, seeking a lighter and more accessible sound.

 Release and promotion

 There are two different versions of the album.
 The regular version is called Sex Therapy: The Session.
 The deluxe version, released on the same day, is called Sex Therapy: The Experience and has five additional tracks.
 Unlike most other special editions, where the bonus tracks are all at the end, the extra tracks on The Experience are mixed in with the regular Session track listing.

 Singles

 The album's first single, "Sex Therapy", was released on October 20, 2009.
 It reached number 54 on the US Billboard Hot 100 and number 1 on the Hot R&B/Hip-Hop Songs chart.
 The official second single outside of the US is "Rollercoasta" featuring Estelle.
 The music video was filmed in February 2010.
 The video premiered on March 19, 2010.
 The single was released on March 8, 2010.

 Other songs

-"Meiplé", a collaboration with rapper Jay-Z, was released to iTunes on December 1, 2009 as a promo single prior to the release of the album.
+"Meiplé", a collaboration with rapper Jay-Z, was released to iTunes on December 1, 2009, as a promo single prior to the release of the album.
 It impacted Italian radio in January 2010 and peaked at number No. 63 on the airplay chart.
 "Shakin' It 4 Daddy" featuring Nicki Minaj was set to be the third US single released from the album but the release was later cancelled.
 He performed the song numerous times, including on BET's 106 & Park in December 2009 and on the Late Show with David Letterman in February 2010 which led to extreme popularity among both artists.
 A remix of the song, Shakin' It 4 Daddy" (Manon Dave Remix), was made available for purchase as a digital download on February 8, 2011.
 "It's in the Mornin featuring Snoop Dogg instead of "Rollercoasta".
 A music video for the single was shot in March 2010 with The Price Is Rights Manuela Arbeláez playing his love interest.
 The video premiered on May 9, 2010.